monkeydust/fund-analyzer/README.md

 2. Use 'download_pdfs.py' and then 'convert_pdfs.py' to get the fund data
 3. Use 'mooc-analyzer.ipynb' to then step through the main application.
 4. If files in right directory it should generate questions and create a csv file with the extracted info that you can query.
+5. If you want to just see the output of processing over 100 fund pdf files using gpt-4o-mini using this method then look at the extracted_fund_data.csv file.

 e.g.